-Drinking an excessive amount of alcohol is particularly unhealthy for those of us who are over the age of sixty five years old.
+Drinking an excessive amount of alcohol is particularly unhealthy for those of us who are over the age of sixty-five years old.
 Now the kidney’s ability to filter blood is reduced.
 Thus the elderly establish a higher blood alcohol concentration (BAC) much quicker than do younger drinkers.
 The elderly are also more likely to mix alcohol with prescription drugs, often with dangerous consequences.
-Furthermore the elderly who drink alcohol are much more likely to suffer from depression.
+Furthermore, the elderly who drink alcohol are much more likely to suffer from depression.
 Such problems are compounded by the fact that the elderly are much less likely to seek out help for their drinking problem.
-This is especially the case for drinkers who were before not know for their excessive drinking habits.
+This is especially the case for drinkers who were before not known for their excessive drinking habits.

 If you are an elderly person who is concerned about your level of drinking, it is vitally important you seek out help immediately.
 Please call Rehab 4 Alcoholism FREE on 0800 111 4108 and an experienced counsellor will guide you through your treatment options.
 If you are a family member of an elderly person you suspect has developed a drinking problem, call our team today on 0800 111 4108.

 At Rehab 4 Alcoholism we offer a vast range of treatment options for the elderly who suffer from alcoholism.
 Treatment options vary from a home detox to outpatient and residential treatment.
 Each treatment option has its own particular merits.
 The most appropriate form of treatment largely depends on your unique needs.
 When you call Rehab 4 Alcoholism a counsellor will conduct a thorough pre-admission assessment and then recommend the form of treatment we feel is most suited to your particular needs.